rudidude86/gura-lang.github.io/documents/Data-Type.md

 * `iterator`

+  If elements are surrounced by a pair of parentheses, it would create a value of `iterator` type.
+  Any type of values are stored in it as elements.

         (3, 1, 4, 1, 5, 9)
         ('hello', 'world', 3, 4, 5)

 * `list`

+  If elements are surrounced by a pair of square brackets, it would create a value of `list` type.
+  Any type of values are stored in it as elements.

         [3, 1, 4, 1, 5, 9]
         ['hello', 'world', 3, 4, 5]